arcadeJHS/AngularVueIntegration/README.md

 The Problem
 ----
-We've got a huge legacy app, five or six years worth of coding in Angular 1.x, whose layout here may be schematically represented as in this picture:
+We've got a huge legacy app, five or six years worth of coding in Angular 1.x, whose layout may be schematically represented as in this picture:

 ![simple-app][1]